-“I’ve done burials all over the country and all over the world,” said Jacobs, who is also the co-owner of The Gardens of Boca Raton – Cemetery & Chapel.
+“I’ve done burials all over the country and all over the world,” said Jacobs, who is also the co-owner of The Gardens.
 “The main thing is that you need to own the space first.
 You have to own property there – get the family to go to the place and buy it for you.”

 “You can’t just have an idea that you’d like to be buried in Brazil because you once went there on vacation,” said Jacobs.

 4 Steps to Be Buried Outside the United States